 - The New England Aquarium Marine Animal Rescue Program and the Mass Audubon Wellfleet Bay Wildlife Sanctuary are two of NOAA's Northeast Region network members who respond to sea turtle strandings along the Massachusetts shoreline.

 - The New England Aquarium's Rescue Program successfully rehabilitates sea turtles at their facility each year—you can even read about some of their current patients on their Meet Our Patients page.
 The National Marine Life Center also provides care and rehabilitation for injured sea turtles at their facility in Buzzards Bay.

 Reporting Entangled Sea Turtles - If you come across an entangled sea turtle at sea:

 - Turn off the boat's engine and observe the animal from a distance.
 Make note of where the turtle is entangled on its body and whether there is a buoy visible (with any indentifying information).

-- Call the Marine Animal Entanglement Hotline (1-800-900-3622), the NOAA Marine Animal Hotline (866-755-6622) or the U.S. Coast Guard on VHF channel 16 and wait for responders to arrive (the Massachusetts Division of Marine Fisheries and the Provincetown Center for Coastal Studies is the primary disentanglement responder in Massachusetts waters).
+- Call the Marine Animal Entanglement Hotline (1-800-900-3622), the NOAA Marine Animal Hotline (866-755-6622), or the U.S. Coast Guard on VHF channel 16 and wait for responders to arrive (the Massachusetts Division of Marine Fisheries and the Provincetown Center for Coastal Studies are the primary disentanglement responder in Massachusetts waters).

 - Do not get in the water with or attempt to disentangle the turtle, which can cause further harm to the animal or injury to you.